chriszeymar/CMPG323-Overview---34946039/README.md

 GCM(git credential manger) is the way wwe will usr to store credentials securely and connect to GitHub over HTTPS.
 With GCM, We don't have to manually create and store a PAT, as GCM manages authentication on your behalf, including 2FA (two-factor authentication).

 **gitmore files**

+.gitignore files would be used in implentation of source control to avoid certain updates.
+Completely experimental features would remain excluded unitl it is tested in hotfix and devOps sequentially in their respective submission repository before inclusion can be considered.
+This is implemented through gitmore.
+Project 1 excludes this due to simplicity in code design then further in more complex structure as in project 2 C++.
+This would come in handy to avoid automated additions.